home-assistant/developers.home-assistant/blog/2024-01-19-icon-translations.md

 }
 ```

-Icon translations also support translating entity attributes states.
+Icon translations also support translating entity attribute states.

 [Read more about icon translations in our documentation](/docs/core/entity#icons).

 This change is backward-compatible.
-The existing `icon` property of an entities will continue to work as it did before.
+The existing `icon` property of entities will continue to work as it did before.
 However, we recommend the use of the icon translation over the `icon` property.